+Section 2

-Section 2: Mr. Graham has received his insulin and has tolerated his breakfast.
+Mr. Graham has received his insulin and has tolerated his breakfast.
 It is 11:00 am and you receive Mr. Graham's blood work.
 The physician feels that Mr. Graham diabetes is more stable and D/C the insulin drip.
-The patient is converted to sq insulin also now as a correction or sliding scale.
+The patient is converted to sq insulin.